wo3kie/cxxDojo/README.md

 Implement functions to calcutate a differentiate of a function.

 **101. fdm.cpp**
-Implement Finite Differential Method.
+Implement a program demonstrating a Finite Differential Method to calculate differential equation.

 **102. cholesky.cpp**
 Implement Cholesky matrix decomposition.
 From [Wikipedia](https://en.wikipedia.org/wiki/Cholesky_decomposition) Cholesky decomposition of positive-definte matrix into the product of a lower triangular matrix and its conjugate transpose.

+**103. gramSchmidt.cpp**
+Implement a function to orthonormalise a set of vectors.
+Use Gram-Schmidt algorithm to do it.